Azure/azure-powershell/src/IotHub/IotHub/help/Az.IotHub.md

 Create/update an Azure IoT Hub certificate.

 ### [Add-AzIotHubDevice](Add-AzIotHubDevice.md)
-Add a device in an IoT Hub.
+Create a device in an IoT Hub.

 ### [Add-AzIotHubEventHubConsumerGroup](Add-AzIotHubEventHubConsumerGroup.md)
 Creates an eventhub consumer group.